elyassir/inception/README.md

 - Ports already in use: check `docker ps` and `ss -tulpn` to find processes occupying required ports.

 - If a service fails on first run, check the service logs with `docker compose logs <service>` to get details.

-## Tests / Validation

-There are no bundled unit tests in this repository.
-Validation is primarily operational — building images and confirming services start properly.

-## Contributing

-Contributions are welcome.
-Before changing service configs or Dockerfiles:
-- Test builds locally
-- Keep changes small and document why you changed a config or Dockerfile

-## License

-Choose a license for your project if you want others to reuse it.
-If you don't want to set one yet, add a `LICENSE` file later.

----

-If you'd like, I can also:
-- Add a short `Makefile` section to this README describing the actual targets present.
-- Inspect `srcs/docker-compose.yml` and annotate the README with the list of services and ports configured.

-Tell me which of those you'd like next and I'll update the README accordingly.